2001 Philadelphia Eagles season: Schedule

+Game summaries

-NFC: Philadelphia Eagles 31, Tampa Bay Buccaneers 9
+NFC Wild Card Playoffs: vs. (6) Tampa Bay Buccaneers

 Eagles quarterback Donovan McNabb threw for 194 yards and two touchdowns, while also rushing for 54 yards, as Philadelphia dominated Tampa Bay from start to finish.
 Bucs quarterback Brad Johnson was intercepted four times, twice by Damon Moore.
 It was the second consecutive season in which Philadelphia eliminated Tampa Bay from the playoffs during the wild card round, and two days later, Buccaneers coach Tony Dungy was fired.